DanIsraelMalta/Numerics/README.md

 ```
 ![Image](https://github.com/user-attachments/assets/6a9d22ee-f257-4001-89e3-ea8b80a81090)

-## Example 4 - playing with linear algebra, filters and noise:
+## Example 4 - messing around with digital filters and model reductions:

-### lets take 3k samples from an extremely noisy signal (more than 200% noise-to-signal ratio). signal is in black, signal with noise is in red:
+#### lets take 3k samples from an extremely noisy non linear signal. signal is in black, signal with noise is in gray:
 ```cpp
 // define a signal with 200% noise-to-signal ration const float step{ 0.01f };